MCGA: A Multi-task Classical Chinese Literary Genre Audio Corpus: Introduction

 \item \textbf{Evaluation Framework:} We establish a comprehensive evaluation framework centered on MCGA, comprising 6 multifaceted tasks: ASR, S2TT, SEC, SQA, SU, and SR. This enables a rigorous investigation into the capabilities of MLLMs.

-\item \textbf{Evaluation Metrics:} We introduce two novel evaluation metrics: a domain-specific metric tailored for the literary SEC task, and a CMC metric designed to assess the alignment and quantify the gap between auditory and textual modalities.
+\item \textbf{Evaluation Metrics:} We introduce two novel evaluation metrics: the ECF metric tailored for literary SEC task, and a CMC metric designed to assess the alignment and quantify the gap between auditory and textual modalities.

 \item \textbf{Empirical Analysis:} We evaluate 10 MLLMs to identify performance bottlenecks in the classical Chinese literature domain.
 Besides, we demonstrate MCGA's high utility as a training resource, where fine-tuning yields substantial performance breakthroughs. \end{itemize}